Help SSA create new resources and tools for your group:

 - Icebreakers (check out the UU website for fun secular games)

-- Board and/or card games (Apples to Apples is a classic favorite!)
+- Board and/or card games (Apples to Apples and Cards Against Humanity are classic favorites!)

 - Snacks!
 Pizza, chips and soft drinks will go a long way toward creating a fun, casual atmosphere.

 So how do you blend the two?
 Basically, you'll need to admit that you can't do all the business in this one meeting (and not all of it has to happen in group meetings anyway).
 Then intersperse fun activities before, in between and after the business elements.

 You have pizza, soda and snacks set out when people arrive.
 Everyone puts on a nametag and starts chatting.
 When you call the meeting to order, you talk briefly about the group and explain freethought or secularism (or any other core values you're building the group around - but keep it short!).
 Then you do a round of introductions and some icebreakers so that everyone gets to know one another.
 Once you're all more comfortable with each other, you start a brainstorming session to get an idea for what people want out of the group.
 (I hope you're taking notes!)
 Then (and secretly continuing the last thread), you can have everyone go around and talk about what label they use for themselves (atheist, agnostic, humanist, freethinker, etc.) and why.
 (Hint - this will help you learn what words to use when describing your group in the future!)
 For your last bit of business, you can lead a discussion on finding leaders and volunteers to help get the group started and what sorts of things it will take to make it happen.
 Afterwards, head to a local ice cream joint or break out some games like Apples to Apples so that everyone can hang out and enjoy the company of their new friends.